David MacRitchie: Criticism

 MacRitchie's theories of fairies sparked criticism from proponents of the religious or psychological origin of fairies.
 Walter Evans-Wentz strongly criticised MacRitchie's theory in his The Fairy-Faith in Celtic Countries (1911).
 This prompted MacRitchie to respond to such criticisms in several articles published in the Celtic Review (October 1909, January 1910).
 It was mostly however MacRitchie's theory that the Picts were a dwarf or short statured race which was strongly rejected.
 Most historians of the day rejected Mackenzie's "Pygmy-Pict" theory.
 T. Rice Holmes, for example, mocked MacRitchie's claims, considering them eccentric and baseless since no archaeological evidence had ever proven of a "race of pre-neolithic or even prehistoric pygmies existed in this country".
 Critics attempted to pick holes in MacRitchie's claims on mythology; for example, Evans-Wentz noted that the Fianna of Irish myth are sometimes described as "giants".
 MacRitchie acknowledged these criticisms in his own writings but attempted to work around them and provide solutions:

-Therefore in MacRitchie's view the Irish myths and folkloric accounts which describe the Fianna as "giants" only did so in a non-literal figurative sense to describe their savage type nature, not size.
+Therefore, in MacRitchie's view, the Irish myths and folkloric accounts which describe the Fianna as "giants" only did so in a non-literal figurative sense to describe their savage nature, not size.
 This idea was later expanded upon in his The Savages of Gaelic Tradition (1920) yet was not well received by contemporary folklorists.
 However, ancient authors such as Macrobius shared MacRitchie's beliefs that the "giants" of mythology were not giants in size, but huge in impiety (or their primitiveness).
 According to MacRitchie there were also "two" Pictish races, the former were the aboriginal dark Lappish or Ainu race, while a later white-skinned, red-headed group invaded them, who he considered the Caledonians.